shaoju/italkidesign/_posts/2020-03-08-sketch2figma.md

 People say that Figma is basically Sketch + inVision + Zeplin.
 I would say that it is much more than that.
 The collaboration capability had improved both our internal and external communications, the cloud-based solution allows it to be seamlessly integrated into other working platforms like Confluence and Jira.
 The growing plugin marketplace gives it infinite possibilities for the future.
 And yet we are only just using the basic design functions of it.

-## Is Figma the King of the future
+## Is Figma the King of the future?

 I've given too much praise to Figma.
 So does it mean it is the King of the future?